Sides

 grilled zucchini recipe

-This grilled zucchini recipe was part of our Tastemakers interview with Valerie RiceGet the other recipes and read the full story here
+This grilled zucchini recipe was part of our Tastemakers interview with Valerie Rice.
+Get the other recipes and read the full story here.

-Says author and chef Valerie Rice:
+From chef and author Valerie Rice:

-This recipe is equally delicious with whatever squash you have on hand.
+This recipe is delicious with whatever squash you have on hand.
 I like planting a variety, my favorites being the grey zucchini and romanesco squash because they have an earthy flavor and creamier texture when cooked.
 Fresno peppers are easy to grow and more flavorful than jalapeños.
 They don’t need a lot of space to grow, just full sun and a terracotta pot and you’re in business.”

-Grilled Zucchini recipe
+Pin it Grilled Zucchini recipe

 Reprinted with permission from Lush Life: Food & Drinks from the Garden by Valerie Rice, Prospect Park Books 2021